 As pictured above, the ingredients in Caputo gluten-free flour include:

 - Guar gum

-The label says that the flour meets all FDA requirements for gluten-free foods.
+The label says it meets all FDA requirements for gluten-free foods.

 Pizza Dough Recipe